External Ids for MTNR1A Gene

 GeneCards Summary for MTNR1A Gene

 MTNR1A (Melatonin Receptor 1A) is a Protein Coding gene.
 Diseases associated with MTNR1A include idiopathic scoliosis and adolescent idiopathic scoliosis.
-Among its related pathways are Signaling by GPCR and Sweet Taste Signaling.
+Among its related pathways are Signaling by GPCR and Peptide ligand-binding receptors.
 GO annotations related to this gene include G-protein coupled receptor activity and melatonin receptor activity.
 An important paralog of this gene is MTNR1B.

 UniProtKB/Swiss-Prot for MTNR1A Gene